spatie/period/README.md

 $overlap = $a->overlapsWith($b); // true
 ```

-**Touches with**: this method determines if two periods touch each other.
+**Touches with**: This method determines if two periods touch each other.

 ```php
 /*